mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 onto the squadron type to give their full squadron name.
 A BatRon given the designation 175 would be known as BatRon 175 or the 175th BatRon.
-The squadrons are

-also prefixed with a classification dependant on what part of the fleet they serve with.
-A front-line regular fleet unit would have the classification ‘Imperial’ prefixed; a planetary squadron is usually referred to as a colonial squadron and prefixed ‘Colonial’.
+The squadrons are also prefixed with a classification dependant on what part of the fleet they serve with.
+A front-line regular fleet unit would have the classification ‘Imperial' prefixed; a planetary squadron is usually referred to as a colonial squadron and prefixed ‘Colonial'.
 Reserve squadrons are considered to be part of the regular fleets and keep the Imperial classification.